 The questionnaire consisted of four sections: Part A: General information on the respondents, Part B: Attitude of Taxpayers, Part C: Quality of Public Governance and Part D: Tax Compliance Cost.
 The survey questionnaire was adopted from Machogu (2015) and Ketema (2016).
 Part A identified the general information of the respondents such as gender, race, age, marital status, religion, highest level of education, tax filing, gross monthly income, and preparation of tax returns.
 Meanwhile Part B examined the attitude of taxpayers and tax compliance.
-Part C examined the quality of public governance and tax system and government service.
+Part C examined the quality of public governance and tax compliance.
+The questions were related to tax laws, tax obligation, tax system and government service.
 The questions were to show whether the quality of public governance impacted tax compliance.
 Part D finally addressed the relationship between cost of tax compliance and tax compliance.